journal page 1

 march 17, 1999

-thanks to everyone for helping us put together this little website. i know nothing about computers. mine is a little glowing magic box. don use rock and stick. fire bad. there is not much to look at just yet but there will be soon. work is underway on animating the brand-new project, so there will be a great many late, late nights to share our bleary eyed delusions with all of you
+thanks to everyone for helping put together this little website. i know nothing about computers. mine is a glowing magic box. i use rock and stick. fire bad. i'm not sure what this is all for yet. work is underway animating the new thing so there will be a great many late nights to share bleary eyed delusions with all of you

 don